Copyright and Trademark Infringement: Someone’s Stealing From Me!

 It’s important that you recognize that copyright and trademarks protect different intellectual property.
 Copyright protects original expression.
 Trademarks protect brands.

 In general, courts will award damages in infringement actions in a number of ways.
 Firstly, it will likely require the infringer to cease violating the copyright or trademark or suffer further penalties or arrest.
 Usually this is done through an injunction which is a court order that legally requires the infringer to stop.
 In other instances, upon a proving of financial loss, the court will award the equivalent in lost monies.
+Before taking the issue to court, you can consider sending a cease and desist letter and see if you can resolve the issue or move it into settlement.

 Conclusion: